OpenCloudHub/ai-ml-sklearn/README.md

 <h2 id="about">🍷 About</h2>

 This repository demonstrates an example implementation for wine classification using scikit-learn and the UCI Wine dataset.
-It showcases production-ready machine learning practices including experiment tracking, hyperparameter optimization, model registration, and containerized deployment and serves as demonstration within the OpenCloudHub project.\
+It showcases combining machine learning practices including experiment tracking, hyperparameter optimization, model registration, and containerized deployment and serves as demonstration within the OpenCloudHub project.\\
-**Ray** is used for distributed training and scalable model serving.

-**Key Technologies:**

-- **ML Framework**: Scikit-learn (Logistic Regression)
-- **Distributed Training & Serving**: Ray
-- **Experiment Tracking**: MLflow
-- **Hyperparameter Optimization**: Optuna
-- **Containerization**: Docker
-- **Dependency Management**: UV
-- **Development**: DevContainers for consistent environments

 ______________________________________________________________________